OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/ConfigurationGuide.md

 `OutputReportLength` comes in.

-Even if your tablet only has a single interface, it is often a good idea to specify at least one of the lengths as non-zero, and only define them as `null` if you know what you're doing
+Even if your tablet only has a single interface, it is often a good idea to specify at least one of the lengths as non-zero, and only define them all as `null` (i.e. leaving them out entirely) if you know what you're doing

-> If you specify report lengths as null, it can be hard to fix any future conflicts that may arise without knowing what values your specific tablet has.
-If you do decide to specify them as null, please make sure to include a OpenTabletDriver diagnostics with the pull request, and optionally include the lengths in the commit description.
+> If you omit report lengths entirely, it can be hard to fix any future conflicts that may arise, without knowing what values your specific tablet has.
+If you do decide not to specify them, please make sure to include a OpenTabletDriver diagnostics with the pull request, and optionally include the lengths in the commit description.